-Bipolar Disorders - Treatment Guide
+Bipolar Mood Disorders - Treatment Guide

-- How to recognise bipolar disorder
+- How to recognise Bipolar Mood Disorder

 - Who to approach for treatment

 - Treatment options

-- Self Help
+- Self help

-BIPOLAR DISORDER
+BIPOLAR MOOD DISORDER

-Bipolar disorder is more than just a simple mood swing.
+Bipolar mood disorder is more than just a simple mood swing.
 You may experience a sudden dramatic shift in the extremes of emotions.
 These shifts seem to have little to do with external situations.
-In the manic or "high" phase of the illness you are not just happy, but rather, ecstatic.
-A great burst of energy can be followed by severe depression, which is the "low" phase of the disease.
+In the manic or high phase of the illness you are not just happy, but rather, ecstatic.
+A great burst of energy can be followed by severe depression, which is the low phase of the disease.
 Periods of fairly normal moods can be experienced between cycles.
 These cycles are different for different people.
 They can last for days, weeks, or even months.

-Although bipolar disorder can be disabling, it also responds well to treatment.
-Since many other diseases can masquerade as manic depression, it is important that the person undergoes a complete medical evaluation as soon as possible.
+Although bipolar mood disorder can be disabling, it also responds well to treatment.
+Since many other diseases can masquerade as bipolar mood disorder, it is important that the person undergoes a complete medical evaluation as soon as possible after the first symptoms occur.

-What is bipolar disorder?
+What is bipolar mood disorder?

-Bipolar disorder is a physical illness marked by extreme changes in mood, energy and behaviour.
+Bipolar mood disorder is a physical illness marked by extreme changes in mood, energy and behaviour.
 That is why doctors classify it as a mood disorder.
-Bipolar disorder - which used to be known as manic depressive illness - is a mental illness involving episodes of serious mania and depression.
-The person's mood usually swings from overly "high" and irritable to sad and hopeless, and then back again, with periods of normal mood in between.
+Bipolar mood disorder - which used to be known as manic depressive illness - is a mental illness involving episodes of serious mania and depression.
+The person's mood usually swings from overly high and irritable to sad and hopeless, and then back again, with periods of normal mood in between.

-Essentially bipolar disorder consists of four states:
+Essentially bipolar mood disorder consists of four states: